henry2004y/Vlasiator.jl/docs/src/manual.md

 - VDF projected slice in a normal direction

 ```
-vdfslice(meta, location; kwargs...)
+vdfslice(meta, location)
 ```

-The keyword arguments are the same as in the PyPlot shown in the API.
+The keyword arguments are the same as in the PyPlot shown in the [API](internal.md#Vlasiator.vdfslice).

 ### Makie Backend